sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 ???

 - Registries don't care about the content of a blob, only about the digest
-- So we can push other content to a blob
+- So we can push other content to a blob, in this case the image config
-- Images include a config JSON blob that contains all the settings for the image (command, environment, labels, history, etc)
+- The config is packaged as JSON, and  contains all the settings for the image (command, environment, labels, history, etc)
-- We serialize that JSON into a byte array, push that as a blob, and track the digest of the content
+- We serialize the JSON, push as a blob, and track the digest of the content

 ---